 Since COVID-19 reached Singapore’s shores, chances are, if you’re a graduate, you’ve been cooped up at home and sending out countless job applications.
-But the numerous companies you’ve applied to have not come back to you yet, and recent stringent measures put in place to curb the spread of the virus in Singapore is leaving you in a bit of a panic.
+But the numerous companies you’ve applied to haven’t come back to you yet, and recent stringent measures put in place to curb the spread of the virus in Singapore is leaving you in a bit of a panic.

-Instead of floating through each day in a haze of hope and fear, focus on boosting or picking up new skills.
-There’s literally no better time – events are going digital and many resources are now online, often for free.
+Focus on boosting existing skills you built in university or picking up new ones.
+There’s literally no better time – many events have gone digital and many resources are online, often for free.

 Usually hosted by industry experts, webinars help you learn more about a specific topic or interest, often in 60 minutes or less.
 Typical webinars are very convenient to attend, and normally only need a registration before a link is sent.
 The moment the time to attend it comes, all you have to do is click on the link and tune into the session.
 You don’t even need to travel!
 Moreover, because these sessions are held in real-time, you can fire off any pressing questions during the Q&A you have while networking from the comfort of your own home.

 Sign up for digital courses

-Because so many resources have been made available online, it has never been easier to pursue further education.
-Thanks to COVID-19 keeping you home, you can now turn your attention to completing courses at Skillshare for free, or Udemy at a discounted rate.
+Because so many resources have been made available online, it’s never been easier to pursue further education.
+With the recent step up in measures keeping you at home, you can now turn your attention to completing courses and pursuing certifications during your spare time!

-Employers do show a preference of sorts for applicants who either have already earned certifications or are in the midst of completing one for a number of reasons – it shows a candidate's initiative and willingness to learn throughout his or her career, for one, and can prove useful when you're looking to prove your mastery in a certain area, for another.
+Employers have shown a preference for applicants who either have already earned certifications or are in the midst of completing one for a number of reasons – it shows a candidate's initiative and willingness to learn throughout his or her career, and can prove useful when you're looking to show off your mastery in a certain area!

-Due to the amount of time spent indoors and most things moving at a snail’s pace, take the chance to beef up your resume by picking up new skills that can either open new doors for you or help you sharpen present skill sets.
+Due to the amount of time spent indoors and most things forced to move at a snail’s pace, take the chance to beef up your resume by picking up new skills that can either open new doors for you or help you sharpen present skill sets.
 At the very least, your hard work and initiative will impress your prospective employers during the interview and help you stand out as a top candidate.